Nicholas-Vo/ClassRegistration/README.md

 # Program structure

-ClassRegistration: The main class
+- ClassRegistration: The main class.
+Executes the program and contains helper methods
-CourseHandler: This is where courses are loaded into the program
+- CourseHandler: This is where courses are loaded into the program
-ProgramCommand: Abstract class to represent a user command
+- ProgramCommand: Abstract class to represent a user command
-Security: Contains a few validation methods
+- Security: Contains a few validation methods
-Logger: Contains a logging method and the createFile() method
+- Logger: Contains a logging method and the createFile() method

 # Program Menu